-Note 2.
+Note 1.
 Interim Financial Statements

 The accompanying consolidated financial statements of NN, Inc. (the "Company") have not been audited by independent accountants, except that the balance sheet at December 31, 2002 is derived from the Company's audited financial statements.
-In the opinion of the Company's management, the financial statements reflect all adjustments necessary to present fairly the results of operations for the three and six month periods ended June 30, 2003 and 2002, the Company's financial position at June 30, 2003 and December 31, 2002, and the cash flows for the six month periods ended June 30, 2003 and 2002.
+In the opinion of the Company's management, the financial statements reflect all adjustments necessary to present fairly the results of operations for the three and nine month periods ended September 30, 2003 and 2002, the Company's financial position at September 30, 2003 and December 31, 2002, and the cash flows for the nine month periods ended September 30, 2003 and 2002.
 These adjustments are of a normal recurring nature and are, in the opinion of management, necessary for fair presentation of the financial position and operating results for the interim periods.
-As used in this Quarterly Report on Form 10-Q/A, the terms "NN", "the Company", "we", "our", or "us" mean NN, Inc. and its subsidiaries.
+As used in this Quarterly Report on Form 10-Q, the terms "NN", "the Company", "we", "our", or "us" mean NN, Inc. and its subsidiaries.

-Certain information and footnote disclosures normally included in the financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted from the interim financial statements presented in this Quarterly Report on Form 10-Q/A, as amended.
-These Condensed, Consolidated, Unaudited Financial Statements should be read in conjunction with our audited Consolidated Financial Statements and the Notes thereto included in our most recent report on Form 10-K/A, as amended, which we filed with the Commission on January 30, 2004.
+Certain information and footnote disclosures normally included in the financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted from the interim financial statements presented in this Quarterly Report on Form 10-Q. These Condensed, Consolidated, Unaudited Financial Statements should be read in conjunction with our audited Consolidated Financial Statements and the Notes thereto included in our most recent annual report on Form 10-K/A which we filed with the Commission on January 30, 2004.

-The results for the first and second quarters of 2003 are not necessarily indicative of future results.
+The results for the first, second and third quarters of 2003 are not necessarily indicative of future results.

-Certain 2002 amounts have been reclassified to conform with the 2003 presentation.
+Certain 2002 amounts have been reclassified to conform with the 2003